acteng/inspectorate_tools/manuals/area-check.md

 ## 3. Area Check Structure

-3 .1 The Area Check consists of three input tabs and one output tab.
+3 .1 The Area Check consists of three input sections and one output section.
 You work through the input tabs consecutively as shown in Figure 1 below:

-Figure 1 – Area Check input tabs
+Figure 1 – Area Check input sections

 Summary of Scheme

-3.2 It is important to fill the Summary of Scheme tab in to make sure you provide a complete, accurate record of key scheme information.
-You should populate as many of the fields in the Summary of Scheme tab as you can before moving to the next tab.
+3.2 It is important to fill the Summary of Scheme section in to make sure you provide a complete, accurate record of key scheme information.
+You should populate as many of the fields in the Summary of Scheme section as you can before moving to the next section.
 If you don’t have some of this information, you can contact the relevant member of ATE’s Regional Management team for it.

-3.3 The fields in the first table under the Summary of Scheme tab are:
+3.3 The fields in the first section under the Summary of Scheme section are:

 - Date of Design Review is for the date (or dates) on which the design review took place.